bweigel/bweigel.github.io/notes_on_aws_lambdas.md

 One cannot seem to package the lambdas individually, which means all the lambdas share the same deployment package (and libraries) which may lead to overhead (especially with zipped requirements).
+Also this *may prevent deployment of individual functions* using `sls deploy function -f <function-name>`.
+This seems to be due to different hard restrictions when using CF (~250MB unzipped lambda code) as compared to just updating function code (~60MB; the stack does not neeed to be updated here).

 #### Zipping requirements leads to much longer cold-start times